openrport/openrport/docs/no01-on-demand-tunnels.md

 The API always returns a minified json formatted response.
 The large output is hard to read.
 In all further examples, we use the command-line tool [jq](https://stedolan.github.io/jq/) to reformat the json with line breaks and indentation for better readability. `jq`is included in almost any distribution, for Windows you can download it [here](https://stedolan.github.io/jq/download/).
 :::

-Example of a human readable API status
+Example of a human-readable API status
 ```
 ~# curl -s -u admin:foobaz http://localhost:3000/api/v1/status |jq
 {